BDanalysis/svBreak/README.md

   For example,we provide a FASTA file--genome.fa and four FASTAQ files--example1_1.fq, example1_2.fq, example2_1.fq, and example2_2.fq.The first two FASTQ files are one group, the last two FASTQ files are another group.

 [Run]

   a.You need to modify the svBreak.properties file

   SvBreak.properties is used to save temp data.
-You should set its content to "tempdir=your/path/to/temp".
+You could set its content to "tempdir=xx/temp","xx" means the path of the temp folder.

-    For example,you could set its content to "tempdir=xx/xx/xx/temp",/home/shaoqiangwang/ProgramFiles/svBreak/run.
+  For example,in our test environment, we set its content to "tempdir=/home/Guest/ProgramFiles/svBreak/run".

+  b.You could open the Linux terminal in the run folder

+  You could run it by "run runl.sh para1 para2 para3 para4 para5 para6 in run directory".

+  para1:reference file

+  para2:first fastq file

+  para3:secend fastq file

+  para4:the output directory

+  para5:svBreak.properties

+  para6:name of your reference sequence

+  For example,you could open the Linux terminal in the run folder, then run:

+  $ bash run.sh ../example/genome.fa ../example/example2_1.fq ../example/example2_2.fq ../output svBreak.properties chr21

 [Output]
-ExampleOUT.txt has a total of four columns
+Output.txt has a total of four columns, the output file will be stored in the output folder.

 (1) Reference sequence name